skeezicsb/PERQemu/PERQemu/Readme.txt

 Symptoms:  On Linux, reading data from a COM port (/dev/ttyS0) stalls unless output is transmitted (to prod the receiver).
 Windows and Mac serial devices seem to struggle less, but this isn't exactly "production ready."
-Flow control on all three plaltforms is unreliable and data may be garbled or lost.
+Flow control on all three platforms is unreliable and data may be garbled or lost.

 Workaround:  None, yet.
 This is largely due to serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking